A Whole New Workforce: How to Find That Millennial Wolf

 Company Culture and Professional Growth

-Company culture is also important for millennials.
+Company culture is also important for the Millennial Wolf.
 They want to work in a culture they can trust.
 In fact, millennials are 22 more times likely to work at a company for a long time if they trust the culture, according to research done by Great Place to Work.
 They also want to be engaged with the company.
 A Gallup study showed that millennials are more engaged with the employer when managers hold regular meetings and provide feedback.
 Feedback allows millennials to know what they need to improve upon and what they can do to professionally grow within your company.
 Millennials are motivated and want to advance their career quickly.
 Additionally, millennials value training and education.
 Offering them classes, workshops, seminars, and certifications will help attract and retain them longer.

 Overall, when it comes to culture, it will be important for employers to highlight a culture that millennials are after, this includes benefits not related to work.
 Do you celebrate birthdays?
 Do you have summer outings?
 Do you offer free snacks and drinks to your employees in the office?
 These are all aspects that define a company culture and can help set an employer apart.
 By focusing on benefits that millennials value, employers will be able to attract and retain more millennial candidates.

 Lastly, what’s also important to note in this section, is the importance of educating your clients.
 As recruiters, you have backstage access in knowing what millennials are looking for in an employer.
-Companies you recruit for though might not know what millennials want.
+Companies you recruit for though might not know what a millennial wolf wants.
 They may have outdated practices they didn’t even know were outdated.
 They might even become frustrated if they are trying to recruit younger talent and no one wants to work for them.
 By educating your clients, it will help them understand they need to change some of their practices.
 They will appreciate your consultation if it means attracting better talent to their company.
 It will also help you as a recruiter to bring better talent to them.
 It’s a win, win for both of you.

 So far, we dove into understanding what millennials are looking for and educating your clients about their needs and wants.
 The next challenge is keeping your candidates engaged during the recruitment process.
 There are several different ways to do this.